dnlf1ff/febench/README.md

 pip install -e .

 ### Usage
-run the following  command:
-febench --config ./config.yaml --calc omni --modal omat24 --carbon_config ./carbon_config.yaml
+run the following  command to run the module as a whole febench --config ./config.yaml --modal omat24 --calc ompa --potential_path . --potential_ext pth

-to run pure iron, carbon in iron, and transition metal solute/vacancy interactions

-(indicated arguments above are the default argument of the parser)

-you can also tweak the config.yaml's 'run' key's value to false to skip a certain type of calculation
+this reads the binary file {args.potential_path}/{args.calc}.{args.potential_ext}
+as an ASE calculator object

+go to febench/util/parse_args.py for default arguments pass or febench/main.py for usage on scripts

+### config.yaml
+holds calc. parameters concerning each task primary forcus is to reimplement the aforementioned paper above

 #### other command lines available
 febench (same with febench-run)